Canada Turns To Beet Juice To Keep Roads Ice-Free

 Washington, D.C., uses a mix of salt brine and beet juice to melt ice and snow.
 (Photo: Bonnie Jo Mount/The Washington Post via Getty Images)

-Canadian municipalities including Halifax, Toronto, and Saint John, N.B. have also used the organic material in lieu of traditional road salt.
+Canadian municipalities including Toronto have also used the organic material in lieu of traditional road salt.

 A similar product, Beet Heet, is seeing massive success in the U.S.

-Note: CORRECTION - Jan.
-10, 2017: An earlier version of this article incorrectly stated that Saint John, N.B., uses beet juice to de-ice its roads.